-And the best part?
 It's served on a sheet of bread (like a plate) and then you eat it with your hands, using the bread (like a scoop).
 The bread is called injera and is made of teff grain, a staple grain of Ethiopia.

 Injera is made in giant pancake-like circles, up to 20 inches wide.
 It's thin like a crepe, and porous on one side, so you use that side to pick up your food and absorb the sauces, while your fingers hold onto the flat backside of the bread (and don't get messy).

-chickpeas, onions, garlic, peppers, berbere spice.
+Shiro is a sew made of chickpeas, with onions, garlic, peppers, and berbere spice.

 beer in a coconut